Letter to Mary WebbMary Elizabeth Webb | Born: 1796-04-15 in Wokingham, Berkshire, England. Died: .

 Edited by Catherine CoxCatherine S. Cox, Consultant, University of Pittsburgh, Johnstown

-Catherine S. Cox teaches at the University of Pittsburgh’s Johnstown campus, offering classes in biblical and medieval literature and culture, history of the English language, and contemporary critical theory, her areas of professional publication as well.
-She recently joined the Mitford project, which she sees as an exciting opportunity to create digital resources in a collaborative environment.
+Catherine S. Cox teaches at the University of Pittsburgh’s Johnstown campus, offering classes in biblical and medieval literature and culture, history of the English language, and contemporary critical theory, her areas of professional publication as well. she attended a Digital Mitford Coding School.

 .